Fermionic skyrmions and bosonization for a Gross-Neveu transition: QMC results and comparison with proposed dual

-\textbf{Scaling dimension of fermion operator:} The conjectured duality predicts that the scaling dimension of the electron creation operator in GNH corresponds to the (dressed) monopole operator that creates $2\pi$ flux in the tricritical Chern-Simons-matter theory, Eq.\eqref{eq:CP1CS_tricrit}.
-Since the scaling dimension of the electron operator can be estimated using QMC, while the scaling dimension of the monopole operator can be estimated using large-$N$ calculations, it serves as an interesting check on the conjectured duality, similar to other bosonization dualities, see, e.g. Ref.\cite{chester2022evidence}.
+\textbf{Scaling dimension of fermion operator:} The conjectured duality predicts that the scaling dimension of the electron creation operator in the GNH theory corresponds to the (dressed) monopole operator that creates $2\pi$ flux in the tricritical Chern-Simons-matter theory, Eq.\eqref{eq:CP1CS_tricrit}.
 Based on the QMC calculations in Ref.\cite{Lang2019}, the electron creation operator $\Psi^{\dagger}$ has a scaling dimension of approximately 1.09(1), which is also consistent with our QMC simulations, and is also quite close to the large-$N$ result on the GNH theory upto $O(1/N^3)$ \cite{Gracey2018}, which yields an approximate scaling dimension of approximately 1.10.
 The monopole scaling dimension in the standard bicritical theory (Eq.\eqref{eq:CP1CS}) has been performed in Ref.\cite{chester2018monopole}.
 It was found that when the ratio $k/N = 1/2$ where $k$ is the level of the Chern-Simons and $N$ is the number of complex scalars, at large $N$, the saddle point value of the critical interaction $u_c$ at the bicritical theory is almost zero ($\approx 0.02$) for a dressed monopole of flux $2 \pi$ \cite{chester2018monopole}.
 Therefore, one expects that the leading large-$N$ result for the scaling dimension of a $2 \pi$ flux monopole in the \textit{tricritical} theory is close to that in the bicritical theory.
 Assuming this is the case, one finds that the scaling dimension of the monopole operator that creates flux $ 2 \pi$ is approximately $0.53 N$ \cite{chester2018monopole}.
 Therefore, for the problem of our interest, namely $N = 2$, one finds that the scaling dimension of the operator that creates a flux-charge composite dual to the electron is approximately 1.06 at the leading order, which is rather close to the QMC result in the GNH theory.